 If you are a beginner, start exercising at the lower end of your target heart rate.

 Keep in mind that walking up stairs and hills (or on a treadmill incline) will increase the intensity of exercise.
 You can use these methods to add variation to your workout and increase difficulty in short bouts.
 Always be aware of how these bouts affect your heart rate and RPE.
 If you find yourself short of breath or unable to talk, slow down and return to flat ground.

 If you are taking heart medications or have other medical concerns, you should utilize the RPE method or Talk Test to monitor intensity.

 Please consult a physician before starting any exercise program.

 Derek Walczak is an Exercise Physiologist at BIDMC's Tanger Be Well Center.
 He holds a BS in Kinesiology from UMASS Amherst and is a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.

-Above content provided by Beth Israel Deaconess Medical Center.
+Above content provided by the Weight Loss Surgery Center at Beth Israel Deaconess Medical Center.
 For advice about your medical care, consult your doctor.